ThatQuiz Test Library Take this test now

 Put the major world religions in the order in which they originated. (earliest to most recent)

-A) Islam Hinduism Judaism Buddhism Christianity
+B) Islam Hinduism Judaism Buddhism Christianity

-B) Hinduism Judaism Buddhism Christianity Islam
+C) Judaism Buddhism Christianity Islam Hinduism

-D) Judaism Buddhism Christianity Islam Hinduism
+D) Hinduism Judaism Buddhism Christianity Islam

 • 8.
 G1-2.4/5